D9O/crossy/crossy/README.md

       string: gmail
       case_sensitive: False

-Line-by-line, here is how the signature works.  **ALL KEYS (the words to the left of the colon (:) ) MUST BE UNCHANGED AND PRESENT FOR YOUR YAML SIGNATURE TO WORK.**
+Line-by-line, here is how the signature works.
+The first key is customizable.
+The sub-keys _description:_, _string:_, and _case_sensitive:_ are not and must be in every string search yaml signature.

-    str_gmail: << this value can be anything; it should describe what you're searching for.
+    str_gmail: << this key can be anything; it should describe what you're searching for.
 It will show up as a "Node Label" if you push the data into neo4j (discussed further down).

       description: anything can go here; use this field to describe what the yaml sig is supposed to do...